nvolenec-uno/CYBR8420-18FA-TeamPUVW/Code Analysis.md

 The code that would be most vulnerable to code injection are the parts of code that deal with the different scripts such as startup scripts.
-Specifically dtdb\common\event_script.c which had no bugs and a manual review found no security vulnerabilities.
+Specifically, dtdb\common\event_script.c which had no bugs and a manual review found no security vulnerabilities.

 Our manual code review was able to find a potential code injection vulnerability.